Medically reviewed by Drugs.com. Last updated on Jun 25, 2022.

 - Exertion in hot weather.
-Military training and participating in sports, such as football, in hot weather are among the situations that can lead to heatstroke.
+Military training and participating in sports, such as football or long-distance running events, in hot weather are among the situations that can lead to heatstroke.

 - A lack of air conditioning.
 Fans may make you feel better, but during sustained hot weather, air conditioning is the most effective way to cool down and lower humidity.

 Certain medications.
 Some medications affect your body's ability to stay hydrated and respond to heat.
 Be especially careful in hot weather if you take medications that narrow your blood vessels (vasoconstrictors), regulate your blood pressure by blocking adrenaline (beta blockers), rid your body of sodium and water (diuretics), or reduce psychiatric symptoms (antidepressants or antipsychotics).